Himanshu30-Odoo/hotel_booking_system/README.txt

-Learn Odoo:
+Hotel Booking System:
 =========================================================

-Go to Setting / apps and search "Learn Odoo" and Install
+Go to Setting / apps and search "Hotel Booking System" and Install

 And, you are done with installation.
 Congratulations!